Where are they now

 Your old VHS machine.
 The iPhone 3 that wouldn’t hold a charge.
 That laptop that kept crashing so you upgraded, wiped it and eventually threw it out.
-These unwanted electronic and electrical items are called e-waste and instead of being recycled, they’re probably sitting in a landfill site slowly breaking down and leaching hazardous materials into the surrounding soils.
-They’re also a source of perfectly good copper, silver – even gold.
+These unwanted electronic and electrical items are called e-waste and, instead of being recycled, they’re probably sitting in a landfill site slowly breaking down and leaching hazardous materials into the surrounding soils.

 So, how do we prevent this kind of pollution?

 The Victorian Government is developing a new waste management policy for Victoria to reduce (and eventually stop) e-waste going to landfill.

 The policy is expected to come into effect by mid-2018 supported by a communications and education campaign.

 To provide insights and direction for both the campaign and broader policy, BehaviourWorks was engaged to conduct behavioural research on key target audiences.